Cimpress-MCP/vagrant-orchestrate/README.md

 ![](http://i.imgur.com/71yAw5v.gif)

-This is a Vagrant 1.6+ plugin that allows orchestrated deployments to already provisioned (non-elastic) servers on top of the excellent [vagrant-managed-servers](http://github.com/tknerr/vagrant-managed-servers) plugin.
+This is a Vagrant 1.6+ plugin that allows orchestrated deployments to already provisioned (non-elastic) servers on top of the excellent [Vagrant Managed Servers](http://github.com/tknerr/vagrant-managed-servers) plugin.
 It features a powerful templating `init` command, support for multiple environments, several deployment strategies and is designed from the ground up to be cross-platform, with first class support for **Windows, Linux, and Mac**.